Advertiser Disclosure

 Hot Tip:

-Just 1 person in your family or travel party could hold elite status with Southwest Airlines and everyone on your reservation would benefit from priority boarding.
+Just 1 person in your family or travel party could hold elite status with Southwest Airlines and everyone on your reservation would benefit from priority boarding, a free checked bag or two, and the ability to choose seats.

 Flying With Kids on Southwest Airlines